themarcusaurelius/trailToad/README.md

 <br>

-### 8. Connecting the server to the BigCommerce API.
+### 8. Connect the back-end server to the BigCommerce API.

 We now need to connect our server to the BigCommerce API.
 To do that, replace the code in <b>routes.js</b> with: